INTERNET BANKING SERVICES AGREEMENT AND DISCLOSURE STATEMENT

 1.2 The terms relating to the deposits and loans contained in the separate agreements and disclosures for each of your deposit and loan accounts will continue to apply notwithstanding anything to the contrary in this Agreement, except to the extent that such terms, conditions and rules are modified by this Agreement.
 This Agreement is also subject to applicable federal laws and regulations and the laws of the state except to the extent this Agreement can and does vary such laws or regulations.
 If any provision of this Agreement is found to be unenforceable, all remaining provisions will continue in full force and effect.

-2.1 You are responsible for the selection, installation, maintenance and operation of your computer and software.
-The Bank assumes no responsibility for any error or malfunctions in your equipment or software or for any computer virus or malfunction or similar problems you may encounter with the Internet or your Internet service provider.
+2.1 You are responsible for the selection, installation, maintenance and operation of your computer, Wireless Access Device and software.
+The Bank assumes no responsibility for any error or malfunctions in your equipment or software or for any computer virus or malfunction or similar problems you may encounter with the Internet or your Internet and Mobile service provider.
 You must use equipment and software that are compatible with our system as the system may change from time to time.
-Notify us with any questions at the address set forth below in section15.2.
+Notify us with any questions at the address set forth below in section14.2.

 3. How to Apply for Internet Banking Services.
-To receive Internet Banking Services from the Bank you should sign up on line (for Business, refer to 3.2).
+To receive Internet Banking Services from the Bank you should sign up online.
 By agreeing to obtain Internet Banking Services, you also agree that the Bank may send you notices and other correspondence by electronic mail addressed to the Internet e-mail address you furnish the Bank, and that such notices and other correspondence will have the same effect as if it had been sent to you by U.S mail on the same date as it is transmitted to your Internet e-mail address.
+To enroll in Mobile Banking, you must have access to Consumer Internet Banking.
+You will be able to self-enroll online.

-4.1 For Consumers: It is important that you keep your password a secret and that you change your password frequently because the Bank will be authorized to act upon instructions received through the System after communication is established using your Access ID and password.
-Joint applicants with identical access capabilities and ownership on each account can share a password if you choose to do so.
+4.1 It is important that you keep your password a secret and that you change your password frequently because the Bank will be authorized to act upon instructions received through the System after communication is established using your Access ID and password.

 5. Consent to Electronic Communication.
 You agree that any notice or other type of communication provided to you pursuant to the terms of this Agreement, and any future disclosures required by law, including electronic fund transfer disclosures, may be made electronically as provided in this section.
 The Bank may also choose to deliver written notices.
 Unless a later date is specified in the notice: (1) Any notice will be deemed effective on the business day following the initiation of the transmission if it is sent by an e-mail message either containing the notice itself or, in the case of a notice from the Bank, an express reference to the notice if it is posted on the Bank’s website; (2) Any notice to either party will be deemed effective on the second business day following the deposit of the notice in the U.S. mail if it is sent in that fashion, postage prepaid; and (3) Any notice to either party will be deemed effective upon actual delivery if it is sent by other means.

 6. Hours of Operation.
-You can access information about your deposit and loan accounts maintained at the Bank through the System 7 days a week, 24 hours a day.
+You can generally access information about your deposit and loan accounts maintained at the Bank through the System 7 days a week, 24 hours a day.
 However, transactions will be processed only on business days.
+Our business days are Monday through Friday, except for federal banking holidays.
 Occasionally, the System or some or all of its services may not be available due to malfunction, emergency or scheduled maintenance.
 Not all such occurrences can be anticipated and some short and occasional long unannounced periods of inaccessibility should be expected.
 Access to accounts will be based upon the identification of the users specified.

-6.2 It is critical that you take steps to insure that only those you have authorized to use the System on your behalf are provided with Access ID’s and passwords, as the System can determine whether only checking the sender’s password when he or she enters the Access ID authorizes a transaction or instruction.
+6.1 It is critical that you take steps to ensure that only those you have authorized to use the System on your behalf are provided with Access ID’s and passwords, as the System can determine whether only checking the sender’s password when he or she enters the Access ID authorizes a transaction or instruction.

-6.3 Using the System to send electronic mail (“e-mail”) is a way to correspond with the Bank.
+6.2 Using the System to send electronic mail (“email”) is a way to correspond with the Bank.
 E-mail service through the System is provided for you to ask questions of the Bank and provide general feedback.
 However, no contracts, monetary transactions, or address changes may be concluded or conducted by means of e-mail.
-For address changes, refer to section 7.
+For address changes please contact your local branch for assistance during normal business hours.
 You should also be aware that, unlike monetary transactions conducted through the System, e-mail sent to the Bank will not be deemed received by Bank until it is actually read by a Bank officer, which may not occur for a significant period of time or even on the same day you send it, just as you may not read personal or business messages sent to you over the Internet until a time convenient to you.

 7. Transactions through the System.
 You may use the System to do each of the following transactions, subject to the limitations set forth in this Agreement and any other agreement affecting the account and subject to the Bank’s available funds requirements:

-7.2 View recent transactions initiated through the System or at a Bank of the Orient Branch.
+- View transactions initiated through the System or at a Bank of the Orient Branch.

-7.6 Pay bills and otherwise forward funds to third parties provided that you have requested Bill Payment Service.
+- Pay bills and otherwise forward funds to third parties provided that you have requested Bill Paying Service.

-9. Bill Payment Service.
-The Bank’s Bill Payment Service allows you to pay third parties and to schedule future bill payments.
+9. Bill Paying Service.
+The Bank’s Bill Paying Service allows you to pay third parties and to schedule future bill payments.
 The Bank may send payments by check or by electronic transfer.

 9.2 Payment Information.
 To pay a bill, you must designate the following: